 Goldman Sachs CEO David Solomon delivered an even starker warning at the Global Financial Leaders' Investment Summit in Hong Kong.
 "It's likely there'll be a 10 to 20% drawdown in equity markets sometime in the next 12 to 24 months," Solomon predicted, though he stopped short of pinpointing AI stocks as the specific catalyst.

 But here's where the current selloff differs from previous tech crashes.
 Unlike the dot-com bubble of 2000 or even the growth stock massacre of 2022, today's AI leaders are actually printing money.
-Microsoft, , and aren't just promising future profits - they're delivering them quarter after quarter, often beating already-elevated expectations.
+Microsoft, Nvidia, and Google aren't just promising future profits - they're delivering them quarter after quarter, often beating already-elevated expectations.